Rakefire/causey.app/site/collections/_drafts/maximizing-revenue-in-2024-four-strategies-for-strategy-consultants.md

 ---
 As a mission-driven strategy consultant, the pursuit of revenue growth is often intertwined with your commitment to serving causes and clients effectively.
 Whether you work with nonprofits, libraries, public health departments, associations, chambers of commerce, or other organizations, you have a lot on your plate, and you and your consulting team need to find ways to continually add revenue and serve your clients better.
 Each year brings new challenges, but it is important to pause and explore innovative approaches to increase revenue while maintaining your dedication to serving your clients.

-Here are four strategies to consider to maximize your revenue: *Don’t miss the*
+Here are four strategies to consider to maximize your revenue: **Don’t miss the [Customer Lifecycle Roadmap](#get-the-roadmap) below!**

-*Customer Lifecycle Roadmap below!*

-### 1\.
-Software Saves Time for More Engagements
+## Software Saves Time for More Engagements

 Your time is a precious commodity, especially when juggling multiple clients who are in different phases of an engagement.
 Embracing software tools can streamline certain tasks, allowing you to focus more on client engagements.
 By leveraging time-saving technologies, you can effectively multiply your capacity, taking on more projects without sacrificing quality.

-With [<u>Causey</u>](http://causey.app), our strategic planning execution software, consultants can efficiently craft and manage strategic plans, communications, and project goals, ultimately leading to increased revenue opportunities.
+With [Causey](https://www.causey.app), our strategic planning execution software, consultants can efficiently craft and manage strategic plans, communications, and project goals, ultimately leading to increased revenue opportunities.
 No more jumping around to different spreadsheets, searching for related documents from the engagement or spending time sending email reminders.

-Using Causey has saved our consulting firm, [<u>Mission Met</u>](https://www.missionmet.com/), enough time that we can double the number of engagements we complete in a year.
+Using Causey has saved our consulting firm, [Mission Met](https://www.missionmet.com/), enough time that we can double the number of engagements we complete in a year.
 More contracts = more revenue.

-&nbsp;

-### 2\.
-Transform into a Fractional Director of Strategy
+## Transform into a Fractional Director of Strategy

 Most strategic planning consultants help organizations in assessing the organization, facilitating conversations, and creating the plan.
 The execution of the plan is often left to the organizations to handle themselves.